johnmhayde/sonoff-api/README.md

 Sample programs for using the Sonoff/Ewelink API

 ## Pre-requisties:
-You must have a Sonoff wifi switch/temperature sensor and associated account setup
+You must have a Sonoff wifi switch/temperature sensor and associated account setup.

+Run the command:
 `npm install ewlink-api`

-To Run:
+## To Run:

 `node <filename.js>`